Our Instructors

 DEVON JOHNSON

 DEVON JOHNSON has been dancing for over 20 years performing in numerous classical, contemporary and theatrical pieces.
-She appeared in Milburn Stone Theatre’s productions of Singing In The Rain, Beauty and the Beast, The Wizard of Oz, The Producers, Annie, Gentlemen Prefer Blondes, and Anything Goes as well as serving as the choreographer for MST’s 2019 production of Frozen, Jr, the summer 2022 presentation of Mamma Mia and most recently in the fall 2022 production of SpongeBob The Musical.
+She appeared in Milburn Stone Theatre’s productions of Singing In The Rain, Beauty and the Beast, The Wizard of Oz, The Producers, Annie, Gentlemen Prefer Blondes, and Anything Goes as well as serving as the choreographer for MST’s production of Frozen, Jr (2019), Mamma Mia (2022), SpongeBob The Musical (2022), and High School Musical (2023).
 She danced in over a dozen shows with CDT and CJDT, including the featured role of Odile in The Swan Princess.
 She has trained extensively in ballet, tap, jazz, modern, hip hop, lyrical, musical theater, and has received further instruction through attending various dance festivals/programs, master classes, and workshops.
-She has been the choreographer for Cecil Junior Dance Troupe since 2020 and just recently presented “The 12 Dancing Princesses” to audiences and is excited to showcase "Alice In Wonderland" in the spring of 2023.
+She has been the choreographer for Cecil Junior Dance Troupe since 2020 and just recently presented “Alice In Wonderland” to audiences and is excited to showcase "The Wizard of Oz" in the spring of 2024.

 Hip Hop